 When I studied marketing there was a field that started to arise: Neuromarketing.
 I loved the idea of studying the brain in order to create products that satisfy better our needs and wants, however as always, there’s a fine line between marketing and manipulation.
 Even though neuromarketing is still in its infant days, most marketers sell it as the “buying button of the brain.”
 And that’s BS, for now.
 But that’s going to change when we upload our thoughts to the cloud.
 I don’t know you, but given the record history of marketers exploding every single media, I don’t trust most of them, especially when we are the most vulnerable.
 That means when they can read our thoughts.

 As I’ve pointed out introducing this project, there are a few companies (including Facebook) working on a brain interface.
-It’s a matter of time before we replace our phones and start using something completely different that connects our thoughts to the cloud.
+It’s only a matter of time before we replace our phones and start using something completely different that connects our thoughts to the cloud.

 Liberal democracy has to reinvent itself.